idiap/bob/doc/TutorialsTrainer.rst

     [ 0.11323656]]

-Neural Networks: Multi-layer Perceptrons (MLP)
+Neural networks: multi-layer perceptrons (MLP)
 ==============================================

 A **multilayer perceptron** (MLP) [3]_ is a neural network architecture that